Yui-Okusora/MazeGame/CONTRIBUTING.md

 - No circular dependencies.
 - Avoid 'using namespace' in header files.

+---
+- **Always comment and explain each methods / function / class (why it is there, what it does).**
+---

 # Naming Conventions

 | Type                    | Convention                | Example                                 |